Jerzy Urban: After 1989

-Urban ran for office as an independent during the semi-free elections in 1989 (he was never a member of the Polish United Workers Party PZPR).
+Urban ran for office as an independent during the semi-free elections in 1989 (he was never a member of the Polish United Workers' Party PZPR).
 He suffered a landslide defeat and since then gave up attempts to actively participate in politics.

-In 1990 he established Nie, an anti-clerical tabloid-like politically-satirical newspaper, which often uses profanity.
+In 1990 he established Nie, a satirical newspaper, which often uses profanity.
 He subsequently served as its chief editor.